dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 # set to 8 to replicate experiments in paper
 n_ensemble_members = 8
-# set to 4000 or 8000 to replicate experiments in paper
+# set to 16000 to replicate experiments in paper
-budget = 4000
+budget = 16000
-# set to 8 to replicate experiments in paper
+# set to 4 or 8 to replicate experiments in paper
 n_iterations = 8
 # set to 400 to replicate experiments in paper
 max_epochs = 400